-12.3.3 Processing the Family-Initiated Interim Reexamination
+12.4.3 Processing the Family-Initiated Interim Reexamination

-> Standard for Reporting
+Standard for Reporting

-The LACDA requires that families report interim changes by completing an Interim Reexamination Request form within 10 days of when the change occurs.
-The family will be required to submit the Interim Reexamination Request form along with supporting documentation for the change.
+The LACDA requires that families report interim changes by completing an Interim Reexamination Request form, or by accessing the online Yardi Rent Café Portal, within 10 days of when the change occurs.
+The family will be required to submit the Interim Reexamination Request form, or report the change online via the Rent Café Portal, and submit supporting documentation for the change.